QE-Lab/dqcsim/doc/src/intro/gatestream.md

  - a list of target qubits;
  - a list of control qubits;
  - a list of measured qubits;
- - an optional Pauli matrix, sized appropriately for the number of qubits in the target list;
+ - an optional unitary matrix, sized appropriately for the number of qubits in the target list;
  - an `ArbData` object that may contain classical arguments and/or additional information specifying the behavior of the gate.